sanchopedro/edit-classes/lessons/html.md

 ## Additional HTML practice

-If you finish early, and/or you want some more practice, work through the following sections of exercises at W3Schools:
+If you you want some more practice, work through the following sections of exercises at W3Schools:

 https://www.w3schools.com/html/exercise.asp